Hongkong Land Holdings Announces Share Repurchase - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Hongkong Land Holdings Limited has repurchased 240,000 of its ordinary shares at prices ranging from US$6.14 to US$6.27, with a weighted average price of US$6.1932.
-The repurchased shares will be cancelled, affecting the total number of voting rights, which shareholders can use to assess their interests in the company under the Financial Conduct Authority’s rules.
+Hongkong Land Holdings Limited (HKLH) has announced a market repurchase of 240,000 of its ordinary shares, with the highest price paid per share being US$6.23 and the lowest US$6.16, resulting in a weighted average purchase price of US$6.1933.
+These repurchased shares will be cancelled, and the announcement aligns with the Financial Conduct Authority’s Disclosure Guidance and Transparency Rules, impacting shareholders’ calculations regarding their interests in HKLH.

 The most recent analyst rating on (GB:HKLD) stock is a Buy with a $7.30 price target.
 To see the full list of analyst forecasts on Hongkong Land Holdings stock, see the GB:HKLD Stock Forecast page.